Egypt vs Northern Mariana Islands Comparison

 Northern Mariana Islands Evaluation

-Northern Mariana Islands excels in: • Northern Mariana Islands has 9.8x higher minimum wage • Northern Mariana Islands has 55% higher median age
+Northern Mariana Islands excels with: • Northern Mariana Islands has 9.8x higher minimum wage • Northern Mariana Islands has 5.7x higher GDP per capita • Northern Mariana Islands has 55% higher median age • Northern Mariana Islands has 37% higher literacy rate

 Overall Evaluation